 Presenting significant advancements in theory, policy, and practice at both national and international scale, the book will be a valuable resource for academics and practitioners working in the fields of Therapeutic Justice, Criminal Law, Criminology, Criminal Justice, and Socio-Legal Studies.

 Chapter 1: Introduction

 Chapter 2: The Evidence So Far: A Critical Review

 Chapter 3: Analysis and Discussion of the "Wine"

 Chapter 4: Analysis and Discussion of the "Bottle"

-Anna Kawałek is a lecturer in the Law School, Leeds Beckett University, UK.
+Dr. Anna Grace Kawałek is Lecturer in the Law School, Leeds Beckett University, UK.